Wildhoney/Switzerland/README.md

 > Note: You need to import `element` if you're using the JSX syntax.

-Interestingly due to Switzerland's focus on interoperability you are now able to use `swiss-cheese` as a standard HTML component due to [Custom Elements](https://www.w3.org/TR/custom-elements/).
+Interestingly due to Switzerland's focus on interoperability you are now able to use `swiss-cheese` as a standard HTML component thanks to [Custom Elements](https://www.w3.org/TR/custom-elements/).

 ```javascript
 const swissCheese = document.createElement('swiss-cheese');